Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 * eval.py -- Calculate performance metrics from results, each being the average of 10 seeds
 * utils.py
   * GIFPloter() -- Auxiliary tool for online plot
-  * GetIndicator() -- Auxiliary tool for evaluating metric
+  * CompPerformMetrics() -- Auxiliary tool for evaluating metric
   * Sampling() -- Sampling in the latent space for generating new data on the learned manifold

 ## Running the code